PlanetLive/LinearA/axe/README.md

 Now I enter the lake,
 With an oar for punting, to reach Hades.
 [Hades would be toward the west and north, where the sun goes to die.
-The Greeks gates of the underworld were in canyon of the River Acheron, in Epirus, northwestern Greece.
-In addition to rowing, "punting" may refer to twisting mirror-axes back-and-forth to relay rhythmic verse in long-distance messages, similar to rowing to a drum beat.]
+The Greek's "gates of the underworld" were in a canyon of the River Acheron, in Epirus, northwestern Greece.
+In addition to rowing, "punting" may refer to twisting mirror-axes back-and-forth to relay rhythmic verse in long-distance messages, similar to rowing or to a drum beat.]

 The father I am to meet is the King, so let me believe in our reunion.
 [Traveling to the northern land of our ancesters - up the coasts toward Turkey and northern Greece.]